Detrimental role of fluctuations in the resource dependency networks: Conclusion

-The main insight provided by our work is that fluctuations may be beneficial or detrimental to a resource dependency network.
-This depends upon whether the average production on each vertex is less than or greater than its threshold.
+The main insight provided by our work is that the average resource production does not uniquely determine how good a resource dependency network performs, and that fluctuations play an important role in determining it.
+This is true whether the average production on each vertex is less than or greater than the threshold resource amount required by vertices.
 This work can be extended further in a number of directions.
 In this work, the production capacity of every vertex is assumed to be same.
 It would be interesting to see how fluctuations affect the network fitness when that is not the case.
-For example, production capacity can be made a function of vertex degree or of some other centrality measure like eigenvector or betweenness.
+For example, production capacity can be made a function of vertex degree or of some other centrality measure like the eigenvector or betweenness.
 Similar to heterogeneity in the average production, the case of different fluctuation sizes for different vertices can also be explored.
 Moreover, in this work we focused only on the degree distribution of a network, but it is possible to study the effect of other structural properties like degree correlations, clustering, and community structure which can potentially affect the network fitness.
 We plan to explore these directions in future work.